xwu/xwu-swift-numerics/numeric-protocols.md

 and integer types no longer simply convert a value to type `Int` when computing the hash value. __Two values of different bit widths that compare equal using a heterogeneous comparison operator won't have the same `hashValue` property.__
-(To be clear, it was also the case previously that half of the representable values of a built-in unsigned integer type would have a different hash value if promoted to a wider type.)
+(To be clear, it was also true previously that half of the representable values of a built-in unsigned integer type would have a different hash value if promoted to a wider type.)

-Therefore, if you require integer values of different types that compare equal to be hashed in the same way, don't feed the values themselves into a hasher, but use their `words` property instead:
+Therefore, if you require integer values of different types that compare equal to be hashed in the same way, don't feed the values themselves into a hasher but use their `words` property instead:

 ```swift